zowe/zowe.github.io/security.md

 The severity can be one of the:
   * Critical (C) - An event that, if it occurred, would cause program failure (inability to achieve minimum acceptable requirements).

-        Critical issues are fixed as early as possible
+        Critical issues are fixed as early as possible and not later than 30 days after the issue acknowledgment

   * High (H) - An event that, if it occurred, would cause major cost and schedule increases.
 Secondary requirements may not be achieved.

-        High issues are fixed within next minor/patch release as latest.
+        High issues are fixed within next minor/patch release within 30 days of the issue acknowledgment.
-        Alternatively, There are no un-patched vulnerabilities of High severity that have been publicly known for more than 60 days. [vulnerabilities_fixed_60_days policy]

   * Medium (M) - An event that, if it occurred, would cause moderate cost and schedule increases, but important requirements would still be met.

-        Medium issues are fixed when the squad decides to fix
+        Medium issues are fixed within 90 days, basically with the next regular release of the project.

   * Low (L) - An event that, if it occurred, would cause only a small cost and schedule increase.
 Requirements would still be achieved.

-        Low issues are fixed when the squad decides to fix
+        Low issues are fixed when the squad decides to fix but not later than 180 days from issue acknowledgment.

 ## Security issues mitigation